lupyuen/lupyuen.github.io/src/app.md

 [__`ecall`__](https://five-embeddev.com/quickref/instructions.html#-rv32--rv32) is the RISC-V Instruction that jumps from RISC-V __User Mode to Supervisor Mode__...

-Such that NuttX Kernel can execute the actual "__write__" function, with the real Serial Device.
+That allows NuttX Kernel to execute the actual "__write__" function, with the real Serial Device.

 (We'll explain how)